medusajs/medusa/docs/content/guides/checkouts.md

 ```
 This will create sessions for all the providers installed in your project and attach them to your cart.
 In the case of Stripe, the `data` of a session would contain a [Stripe PaymentIntent](https://stripe.com/docs/api/payment_intents).
 #### Adding customer information
-After initializing the checkout flow, you would typically have one big step or several smaller steps for gatherig user information; email, address, country, and more.
+After initializing the checkout flow, you would typically have one big step or several smaller steps for gathering user information; email, address, country, and more.
 All is added to the cart.
 ```javascript=
 const { cart } = await medusa.carts.update("cart_id", {
     email: "lebron@james.com",